oVirt/ovirt-site/source/documentation/ovirt-orb/index.html.md

 URL.
 You may need to add an exception for your browser to trust the self-signed certificate created by Lago.

+You can use Lago to save a snapshot of your environment and to revert to it later

+    $ lago snapshort nice_state
+    ... some possibly-destructive modifcation to your environment
+    $ lago revert nice_state

 As of version 4.2.2, the environment starts up three VMs; one for Engine and storage, and two others for virtual hypervisors, interconnected via several virtual networks.
 The precise make